nhsd-exeter/dos-integration/README.md

     - Handy tips on how to get started as part of the DoS Integration team
   - Full Development Team (Private: Ask for invite) `dos-integration-devs`
     - For team conversations and team notifications
-  - Devs/Tests Only (Private: Ask for invite) `di-coders`
-    - For technical conversation without distracting the non technical team members
   - Swarming Channel (Public) `dos-integration-swarming`
     - For team meetings and swarming sessions.
 Generally used for huddles.
 - TO DO SLACK CHANNELS
-  - CI/CD and data pipelines, processes, e.g. `[service-name]-automation`
+  - CI/CD and data pipelines, processes & Service status, `dos-integration-dev-status` and `dos-integration-live-status`
-  - Service status, e.g. `[service-name]-status`
 - Email addresses in use, e.g. `[service.name]@nhs.net`

-All of the above can be service, product, application or even team specific.

 ### Documentation